nfdi-de/section-metadata-wg-onto/deliverables/Terminology-Development-Recommendations.md

 10. **Commitment To Collaboration** - OBO Foundry ontology development, in common with many other standards-oriented scientific activities, should be carried out in a collaborative fashion.7
 11. **Locus of Authority** - There should be a person who is responsible for communications between the community and the ontology developers, for communicating with the Foundry on all Foundry-related matters, for mediating discussions involving maintenance in the light of scientific advance, and for ensuring that all user feedback is addressed.
-12. N**aming Conventions** - The names (primary labels) for elements (classes, properties, etc.) in an ontology must be intelligible to scientists and amenable to natural language processing.
+12. **Naming Conventions** - The names (primary labels) for elements (classes, properties, etc.) in an ontology must be intelligible to scientists and amenable to natural language processing.
 Primary labels should be unique among OBO Library ontologies.
 13. **Notification of Changes** - Ontologies SHOULD announce major changes to relevant stakeholders and collaborators ahead of release.
-14. Maintenance - The ontology needs to reflect changes in scientific consensus to remain accurate over time.
+14. **Maintenance** - The ontology needs to reflect changes in scientific consensus to remain accurate over time.
 15. **Term Stability** - The definition of a term MUST always denote the same thing(s)–known as “referent(s)”–in reality.
 If a proposed change to the definition would substantially change its referents, then a new term with new IRI and definition MUST instead be created.
 16. **Responsiveness** - Ontology developers MUST offer channels for community participation and SHOULD be responsive to requests.